Exploring Iterative Controllable Summarization with Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated superior performance in text summarization, outperforming encoder-decoder models by generating more contextually appropriate and natural summaries \cite{goyal2023news, zhang2023benchmarking, pu2023summarization, ryu24_interspeech}.
-However, given individuals' diverse preferences for summary styles, it is essential to generate summaries tailored to individual needs \cite{zhang-etal-2023-macsum}.
-For instance, some users may prefer specific topic-focused summaries or retain exact phrases.
-While LLMs excel in generating fluent summaries, their ability to precisely control attributes remains underexplored \cite{liu-etal-2024-benchmarking}, limiting their adaptability to diverse user preferences.
+However, given the diversity of individual preferences for summary styles, it is essential to generate summaries tailored to specific user needs \cite{zhang-etal-2023-macsum}.
+For example, some users may prefer topic-focused summaries or wish to retain exact phrases.
+Although LLMs excel at generating fluent summaries, their ability to precisely control attributes remains underexplored \cite{liu-etal-2024-benchmarking}, limiting their adaptability to diverse user preferences.
+Typical requests can be ambiguous, such as \textquotedblleft summarize in 3 sentences\textquotedblright{} or \textquotedblleft generate a highly extractive summary\textquotedblright{}.
+Sentence lengths can vary significantly, and vague terms such as \textquotedblleft highly\textquotedblright{} hinder reliable instruction-following and complicate evaluating whether the instructions are properly satisfied (Figure~\ref{fig: ambiguous}).